 NPSP Gift Entry is a tool for adding single or batch gifts.
 The gifts are represented as opportunities, so once created, FinDock handles them as normal single opportunities with single payments.

-If you are going to use Gift Entry, it is important to ensure that payment-related fields used by FinDock are included in the Gift Entry template configuration as needed.
+If you are going to use Gift Entry, it is important to ensure that payment-related fields used by FinDock are included in the Gift Entry template as needed.
 For example, you should include at least Payment Method (

 npsp4hub__Payment_Method__c) and Payment Processor (